 Because it’s such a big blog today, I’m going to try to keep the talking to a minimum.
 (Operative word = TRY.
 I’m a talker.)
 But I have to say, once again, THANK YOU to Whitney & Shane for taking us with them on their destination wedding adventure.
 This was such an honor and a privilege for us, and we were blown away by this couple’s generosity.
 Our lives are truly blessed to get to spend such an important time with people like Whitney & Shane!

 Now… on to the pictures!
 Some are straight out of camera, and some have been photoshopped.
 I just did whatever I felt like doing, since they’re our personal pictures.
 Believe it or not, a few of them have actually had the color DE-saturated, because straight out of camera, it was so brilliant it looked unreal.
 Suffice it to say, I’ll take pictures in Hawaii any chance I get, for the rest of my life.
+It is beautiful to surf as well, another place that’s great for surfing is Phuket, take a look at the Phuket Surfing Locations and plan a trip.

 We stayed in a studio condo at the Kauai Coast Resort at the Beachboy.
 Lovely, quiet, pretty… nothing but good things to say!